vecisf/SU-CompBio.github.io/research.md

 methods can provide useful information besides mutation status, including allele/mutation specific expression or splicing patterns.
 We are working on RNA-sequencing based analysis methods to improve initial cancer diagnosis, disease subtype classification, and the selection of treatment options.
+We aim to develop methods robust to experimental biases and technical limitations, usable at the single patient level.

 <h3>Bioinformatics and biostatistics support</h3>